Theodore Roosevelt Sr.

 He also helped found the Metropolitan Museum of Art, the American Museum of Natural History, and the New York Children's Orthopedic Hospital.
 A participant in New York society life, he was described by one historian as a man of both "good works and good times".

 In December 1877, Roosevelt was nominated to be Collector of the Port of New York but was rejected by the U.S. Senate.

-Family
+Early life

 Roosevelt was born in Albany, New York, to businessman Cornelius Roosevelt and Margaret Barnhill.
 His four elder brothers were Silas, James, Cornelius Jr., and Robert.
 His younger brother, William, died at the age of one.
 He was fifth great-grandson of "mennonite bishop" Herman op den Graeff (1585–1642).